hdShang/arxiv-daily/docs/cs-CL/2025-06-13/papers/250612242v1-large-language-models-for-history-philosophy-and-sociology-of-scienc.md

 ---
 layout: default
-title: Large Language Models for History, Philosophy, and Sociology of Science: Interpretive Uses, Methodological Challenges, and Critical Perspectives
+title: "Large Language Models for History, Philosophy, and Sociology of Science: Interpretive Uses, Methodological Challenges, and Critical Perspectives"
 ---

 # Large Language Models for History, Philosophy, and Sociology of Science: Interpretive Uses, Methodological Challenges, and Critical Perspectives